-“Yoga helps us develop a variety of tools to become more self-aware, lighter, and clearer in your mind.
+“Yoga helps us develop tools to become more self-aware, lighter, and clearer in your mind.
 It is a place you can always come back to that is steady through the ups and downs.
-To me, it feels like coming home.”
+Yoga feels like coming home.”

-In 2016, Kat founded Yoga Beyond Borders.
-She teaches yoga retreats, master classes, workshops, community and charity events which have a strong emphasis on community and doing something good for yourself – which creates a ripple effect touching and inspiring the people and communities around us.
+Kat’s work emphasis building community and doing something good for yourself – creating a ripple effect into the people and communities around us.

-Kat has raised over $24,000 for Black Dog Institute organising Community Charity events.
-She taught yoga for disabilities at the Sunnyfield Institute for over 4 years, as well as leading over 600+ participants in the Yoga Aid Challenge (raising over 1 million dollars for charity) as well as teaching at Music Festivals.
-Kat’s community events and retreats actively contribute and donate resources to the local community & charities.
+Kat was honoured to lead a special yoga program for disabilities at Sunnyfield for 4 years.
+Kat has taught yoga at Festivals & to over 600+ participants in the Yoga Aid Challenge (raising over 1 million dollars for charity).
+Kat’s community events and retreats actively contribute and donate resources & support to local community & charities.

 “Yoga brings us more than just a strong healthy body and mind, it reminds us of who we really are, and brings clarity, vitality and joy to living a meaningful life.”